 From conception to birth, a typical intrauterine pregnancy is broken into three parts, or trimesters, and averages 40 weeks.
 However, anywhere from 38 to 42 weeks is considered normal.

 From about 12 weeks gestation, fetal structures are fully formed, needing only healthy maturation of the intrauterine pregnancy so that the baby can continue to grow and develop.

 With the use of a Doppler, a listening device that amplifies sound, the fetal heartbeat may be heard at or around 12 weeks gestation of an uncomplicated intrauterine pregnancy.
 This simple sound can be very reassuring for a mother-to-be.

 A normal intrauterine pregnancy has several benefits for the mother-to-be and may include relief from allergies and asthma, cancer protection, alleviated endometriosis and relief from migraine headaches later in the pregnancy.

-During an intrauterine pregnancy, many things are experienced, however, some common, possibly serious symptoms to be aware of and to discuss with a health care provider include vaginal bleeding, loss of vaginal fluid, a change in fetal movement or severe abdominal pain.
+During an intrauterine pregnancy, many things are experienced, however, some common, possible serious symptoms to be aware of and to discuss with a health care provider include, vaginal bleeding, loss of vaginal fluid, a change in fetal movement or severe abdominal pain.